+Moody's Standard & Fitch

-Moody's Investor Service Standard & Poor's Fitch Ratings Cendant Senior unsecured debt Baa1 BBB BBB+ PHH Senior debt Short-term debt Baa1 P-2 BBB+ A-2 BBB+ F-2
+Investor Service Poor's Ratings

+Cendant Senior unsecured debt Baa1 BBB BBB+

+PHH Senior debt Short-term debt Baa1 BBB+ BBB+

+P-2 A-2 F-2

-All of the above credit ratings, with the exception of those assigned to PHH's short-term debt, are currently on negative outlook.
+At December 31, 2003, all of the above ratings, with the exception of those assigned to PHH's short-term debt were on "negative outlook."
 A security rating is not a recommendation to buy, sell or hold securities and is subject to revision or withdrawal by the assigning rating organization.
 Each rating should be evaluated independently of any other rating.